pytroll/satpy/doc/source/performance_test.rst

 5. Arrange your time and work
 -----------------------------
-The whole test progress could last hours long depending on the conditions.
+The whole test progress could last hours long depending on the reader, the datasets and the conditions.
 Keep the machine free during this period.
 Avoid any unnecessary background jobs like software update.

 Usage